walterhiggins/WMPJS/book-outline.md

 Don't worry if this seems confusing at first.
 We'll use the `exports` variable throughout this book and its purpose should become clearer with repetition.

 #### Rounding Numbers
-All numbers in Javascript are floating point numbers, that is they have an integer part (the part before the dot) and a fractional part (the part after the dot).
+All numbers in Javascript are floating point numbers; they have an integer part (before the dot), and a fractional part (after the dot).
 The number 'two and a half' is represented in Javascript as:

     2.5